Sanayshah2/CityByte/Docs/documentation.md

 * BootStrap

 Although we have used HTML, CSS and Bootstrap for the frontend logic the user can use any technologies and combine it with backend such as Angular, React etc.

+## CODE FUNCTIONALITIES

+The project basically uses Django for the backend logic.
+Django is a Python framework that is useful to build websites.
+It uses model view and templates architecture.
+Some of the files used in Django are as follows:-
+* Views.py:- Backend logic is being written in this file.
+It takes http requests as arguments, imports relevant models and figures out what data needs to be sent to the template and returns the final result.
+* Models.py:- Django has Object Relational Mapping which makes it easier to work with databases.The model provides data from the database.
+* templates/:- They are used to store templates for frontend development and html files.
+* Urls.py:- They are used to set the urls of the django project and apps.
+The endpoints created are stored in the urls files.
+* Tests.py:- They are used to write the test cases for the code.
+They are used to check the code.
+* Settings.py:- It has the basic information about the various api’s used and initializes the environment required for the project.